os6sense/highlight_js-rails/README.md

 *= require highlight_js/github
 ```

+This will add the github style of highlighting.

 ## Notes on marking up
 I've only briefly used highlight.js myself!
 With the "pack" type files
 auto detection works "as advertised" and any ```<code></code>``` block should be auto